 Plus, if you can’t pay the mortgage, it could end up damaging your credit, which will cost you money in the long run.

-Plan Out All of Your Expenses Before You Buy the Property
+Plan Out All of Your Expenses

 While this will cost money, it will help ease the burden of owning a rental property.
 Especially if you don’t have time to do everything that needs to be done at your property, using an agency is a good option.